 If the piston or rings are worn beyond the manufacture tolerance then it will not maintain proper compression and symptoms will follow.

 A bad or blown head gasket can also cause a loss of compression.
+A bad head gasket will allow the compressed air-fuel mixture to escape out of the cylinder or let coolant into it.

 While a 4 stroke dirt bike has piston rings that need to be replaced at certain intervals, the cylinder head is more complex.
+Simply put, there are more parts that can wear out or fail that can cause low or loose compression.

 The intake and exhaust valves will eventually wear out or burn away and not seal.
 Worn valves will result in a loss of engine compression.